tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.3.rst

 Latest release in series: 1.3.1

-|tcm_full_name| 1.3.0 enhances the TCF integration page with minor bug fixes and functional enhancements.
+|tcm_full_name| 1.3.0 enhances the TCF integration page with minor bug fixes and functional improvements.
 Below is an overview of key updates.

 .. _tcm_releases_1_3_0_tcf: